Becoming a New Yorker…when does it happen?

 New Yorkers are incredibly loyal to their town and defend its honor and integrity.
 They feel that they live in the center of the universe and it’s theirs because the city is just that.

-New Yorkers are tolerant and accepting, yet guarded, until they know someone and earn their trust.
+They are tolerant and accepting, yet guarded, until they can trust someone.

-New Yorkers have each other’s backs.
-They’re in this crazy life together.
+They also have each other’s backs because they’re in this crazy life together.

 New Yorkers work in the arts, finance, and restaurants.
 Some are wealthy, and some make minimum wage.
 Some live in rent-stabilized apartments, and others in multi-million dollar penthouses.